The crash reported listed Keith’s injuries as “possible”. His airbag didn’t deploy.

 His health insurance company claimed a lien of $4,744.93.
 I got them to accept $1,265.31 to settle their lien.

 Neither Keith, nor the vehicle that he was in, had uninsured/underinsured motorist insurance.
+In many car accident cases, having uninsured motorist (UM) insurance leads to getting an additional payout.

 He was very happy with his settlement.
 Hear Keith’s version of the accident and his settlement.